Former incarnations of Za Choeje Rinpoche

 He was considered to be the reincarnation of Hor Choeje Lobsang Tenzin and trained in basic reading and writing by his uncle Ngawang Palsang.
-In 1675, he visited Lhasa and received refuge vows from Great Fifth Dalai lama and given the name “Ngawang Phuntsok Jampel.”
+In 1675, he visited Lhasa and received refuge vows from the Fifth Dalai lama and was given the name “Ngawang Phuntsok Jampel.”

-Later he visited central Tibet again and under the guidance of the Great Fifth Dalai Lama he studied extensive Buddhist Philosophy in Drepung Loseling Monastery.
-He received various teachings and initiations from The Great Fifth Dalai Lama, Panchen Lama Lobsang Choegyan, Shalu Khenchen Rinchen Sonam, Terton Terdag Lingpa, Rigzin Pema Trinley, Neyten Jamyang Dakpa, Trichen Gendun Rinchen, and many others.
-At the completion of his studies, the great Fifth Dalai Lama give him the title Tai Situ Wensha and officially declared him as the spiritual and temporal leader of the upper Zakhog to Lower Tawu area in Te-Hor region.
+Later he visited central Tibet again and, under the guidance of the Fifth Dalai Lama, he studied extensive Buddhist Philosophy at the Drepung Loseling Monastery.
+He received various teachings and initiations from the Fifth Dalai Lama, Panchen Lama Lobsang Choegyan, Shalu Khenchen Rinchen Sonam, Terton Terdag Lingpa, Rigzin Pema Trinley, Neyten Jamyang Dakpa, Trichen Gendun Rinchen, and many others.
+At the completion of his studies, the Fifth Dalai Lama give him the title Tai Situ Wensha and officially declared him as the spiritual and temporal leader of the upper Zakhog to Lower Tawu area in Te-Hor region.

-After returning back to Tehor, he took whole responsibilities of Hor Choeje Lhawang Chogley Namgyal with great dignity.
+After returning back to Tehor, he took over the responsibilities of Hor Choeje Lhawang Chogley Namgyal with great dignity.

 He founded Thirteen Gelug monasteries in Tehor area of Kham Region in Tibet: 1-Karze Shedrup Norbu Ling, 2-Trashi Dhargye Gon, 3- Drango Ganden Rabten Namgyal Ling, 4-Thawu Nyatso Thoesam Dhargye Ling, 5-Beri Palden Dro phel Ling, 6- Trashi Ganden Samdup Ling, 7- Chogri Ganden Shedrup Phelgey Ling, 8- Khangmar Geden Samdup Ling, 9- Dragchog Ganden Jampa Ling, 10- Za Lingri Trashi Lhatse Gon, 11- Khar-nya Trashi Dechen Ling, 12- Tsitsang Ganden Choejor Ling, 13- Za Gonsar Trashi Ganden Choephel Ling.

-He resided at Kharkar in Karze area, serving the spiritual and temporal needs of the people of the whole Tehor Region.
+He resided at Kharkar in the Karze area, serving the spiritual and temporal needs of the people of the whole Tehor Region.
 He also served as the royal priest of the Tibetan Government and the king of Mongolia.
-He visited Central Tibet again to have audience with His Holiness the 6th Dalai Lama Tsangyang Gyatso.
+He visited Central Tibet again for an audience with His Holiness the Sixth Dalai Lama Tsangyang Gyatso.

 In his practice, Dharma Protectors attended to him like honest servants.
-Especially, the four armed Mahakala and Palden Lhamo, like the shadow, protected him all the times.
-Za Rahula is said to assist as his servant for all the times.
+Especially, the four-armed Mahakala and Palden Lhamo, like a shadow, protected him at all times.
+Za Rahula is said to have assisted him as his servant.
 As a sign, the locals and the visitors could see fire blazing from inside and outside his room.
 When the battle of Drag-go was fought between the new and the old Dza clan, he made a knot on the sword to stop the war and asked Dharma protector Begtse to finish the battle.